Photosynq/PhotosynQ-Documentation/docs/view-and-analyze-data/sessions.md

 ![1.
 Open Sessions, 2.
 Save a Session, 3.
 Load a session](./images/project-sessions.png)

-1. Open the Sessions from the  <i class="fa fa-bars"></i> menu
+1. Open the Sessions from the  <i class="fa fa-bars"></i> menu.
 2. Select `New` Session or one of the already existing ones choosing the <i class="fa fa-save"></i> disk icon.
-Add/change the name and save the Session
+Add/change the name and save the Session.
-3. To load a Session, just click on the Session you want to load and confirm
+3. To load a Session, just click on the Session you want to load and confirm.

 ## Delete a Session

 In order to delete a session, you just have to follow the following steps:

-1. Open the Sessions from the  <i class="fa fa-bars"></i> menu
+1. Open the Sessions from the  <i class="fa fa-bars"></i> menu.
-2. Click on the <i class="fa fa-times"></i> cross icon next to the name and confirm deleting the session
+2. Click on the <i class="fa fa-times"></i> cross icon next to the name and confirm deleting the session.

 ## Sharing a Session